 Labral Tears Symptoms

-Depending on the level of injury, the symptoms can go from mild pain in the hip area to finding it quite hard to walk or stand.
-In some cases the athlete may experience a snap feeling as if being pushed from the back.
+Depending on the level of injury, the symptoms can go from mild pain in the hip area to finding it quite hard to walk or stand throughout the day.
+In some cases, the athlete may experience a snap feeling as if being pushed from the back.
 This is because the femur can’t perform the usual rotation movements within the hip capsule.

 Pain can occur while participating in any physical activity such as running, jumping, etc. The athlete may also experience pain when turning towards the sides.
 Walking or bending can be very difficult in severe cases.

-It’s also important to notice that this cartilage is a tin tissue that connects the joints together, so any damage in the tissue will make it harder for the joints perform their normal functions.
+It’s also important to notice that this cartilage is a thin tissue that connects the joints together, so any damage to the tissue will make it harder for the joints perform their normal functions.
 A damage in the joint tissue affects the rest of the body as muscles will find it hard to move, so they have to distribute the weight towards other areas of the body.
 Therefore, the pain can extend further to the knee or lower back.
-In many cases the pain comes gradually. the person affected with labral tear may not be aware of the injury until later when the conditions have worsen.
+In many cases the pain comes gradually, the person affected with labral tear may not be aware of the injury until later when the conditions have worsened.